An epidural abscess is an infection within the epidural space anywhere in the brain or spinal cord.

 Although not common, IEA is still the third most common focal pyogenic intracranial infection, after brain abscess and subdural empyema.
 It was historically a result of head and neck infections such as sinusitis, mastoiditis, and otitis; but nowadays is mostly a complication of neurosurgical procedures.

-Infection enters the epidural space by direct extension from a contiguous site or by hematogenous/lymphatic seeding from a remote site.
+The infection enters the epidural space by direct extension from a contiguous site or by hematogenous/lymphatic seeding from a remote site.

 Contiguous infections include vertebral osteomyelitis, discitis, retropharyngeal/perinephric/paraspinal/psoas abscesses, decubitus ulcers, and persistent dermal sinus tracts.
 Local invasion from superficial infections can also occur following penetrating injuries, surgery, or spinal procedures.
 Such procedures might be as simple as a lumbar puncture or paravertebral injection, or as complex as epidural catheterization or CT-guided needle biopsy.